 Lack of Tangibility | No intrinsic value; reliant on market demand and speculation |

 The complexity of futures contracts can also be challenging for novice investors.
-A solid understanding of pricing structures and market dynamics is essential to navigate this investment vehicle effectively.
+Understanding pricing structures and market dynamics is essential to navigate this investment vehicle effectively.

 Historical Performance of Gold Futures